butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Other than that I did some ETL, the occasional simple data analysis, and polished up some old automations.

-An important thing I learned here is that with the right tools and the right engineers, a small team (4, in this case) can create a web application processing the data of tens of millions of people.
+An important thing I learned here is that with the right tools and the right engineers, a small team (4, in this case) can create a web application processing the data of millions of people.

 My duties included: